 » Read more

-Narrative intelligence includes the ability to contextualise and communicate where the organisation is headed, and why, in ways that make sense to people.
+Narrative intelligence includes the ability to articulate where the organisation is headed in ways that make sense to people.
 It involves:

-- Inspiring people by telling stories that bring to life the values and purpose of the business unit or overall organisation, and
+- Inspiring people by telling stories that bring the values and purpose of the organisation to life and

 - Giving purpose and meaning by helping them think in narrative form – so that they too can understand and articulate the business story.

-Our programme can help communicators and leaders bring these skills into play quickly and in a structured and consistent way that is also genuine and real.
+Our programmes help communicators and leaders bring these skills into play quickly and in a structured, consistent way that is also genuine and real.
 It usually involves some or all of the following: